Facilities and features

 Music and Worship

 There are eight bells which are regularly rung by local ringers and visitors.
-Four quarter peels were rung during 2018.
-Bell ringing practice is on Tuesday evenings, 7.30 pm - 9.00 pm and potential new ringers are welcomed.
+Bell ringing practice is on Tuesday evenings, 7.30 pm - 9.00 pm and potential new ringers are welcome to visit.

 Wittersham is fortunate in having a full choir with two junior members.
 Under the leadership of Mr Giles Ridley the choir have performed a number of concerts to raise funds for the church, and generally sing choral evensongs about four times a year, plus other special services at Easter, Christmas and All Souls.